koapower/GoogleSheetBulkDownloader/README.md

 | Sheet1OutputName | Sheet1SpreadsheetId | Sheet1TabName |
 | Sheet2OutputName | Sheet2SpreadsheetId | Sheet2TabName |
 | MapData | 1a2b3c4d5e6f7g8h9i0j1k2l3m4n5o6p | Map |
-6. Make sure *all* your google sheets (including the actual sheets you want to download) can be accessed by your service account.
+6. Make sure *all* of your google sheets (including the actual sheets you want to download) can be accessed by your service account.
 It can be done by clicking "File" -> "Share" and set your service account as a "Viewer".
 7. Open ````TableConfig.csv```` with a text editor and copy your ````TableConfig```` spreadsheet ID like this.
 Downloader supports multiple ````TableConfig```` spreadsheets.
 ````csv
 name(optional),spreadsheetid,tabName